 You do not have to stay in your apartment the entire time looking out the window and waiting for the officer; the comune will let you know around when you can expect the vigile and the visit is actually quite informal.
 When I applied in Italy, I offered the vigile coffee and we had a nice chat.
 That was it!

-As an aside: It should be noted that each comune is different in the documents it requires.
+As an aside: each comune is different in the documents it requires.
 Some want death certificates, while others do not.
 Some want translations apostilled, while others want them legalized instead by the consulate, and yet others are fine with simple printouts without further legalization.
 It is up to you to be proactive and find out what your comune requires.
 A good start may be searching the name of the comune + “cittadinanza jure sanguinis” in Google to see if they have a dedicated website including a list of required documents.
 Piacenza, a comune in Emilia Romagna in Northern Italy, is an example of a town with a comprehensive website, and a list of required documents:

 After this step, the comune worker will send an official request to the consulates back home under whose jurisdiction you and your family members have lived.
 They will ask the consulates to check that nobody in your family has renounced his or her right to have dual citizenship.